Southern Conservation Partners

 Scientists, governments, and businesses are gaining a greater understanding of the economic benefits derived from protecting and enhancing natural ecosystems.
 Landowners have a significant opportunity to derive additional revenue by selling credits from the natural benefits that conservation easements create into the ecosystem service markets.
 A recent webinar provided an introduction to this emerging area from leaders already active in the markets and address the questions land trusts should be asking, including: What tools are available to land trusts for assessing the economic benefits of conservation, and how credible is the valuation methodology?
 How can conservationists use ecosystem services to influence decision-making and negotiations?
 What are the benefits of quantifying the value of natural assets beyond ecosystem service markets?
 Listen to the recorded webinar.

-Flora of the Southeastern U.S.--New Edition Released
+Flora of the Southeastern U.S.

 Forests Resources: State Inventory & Analysis Story Maps available